deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/tld-security-restrictions.md

 ## Domain create restriction on closed TLDs

-Nomulus offers the ability to "lock-down" a TLD so that domain registration is forbidden except for whitelisted domain names.
+Nomulus offers the ability to "lock-down" a TLD so that domain registration is forbidden except for allow-listed domain names.
 This is achieved by setting the "domain create restricted" option on the TLD using the `nomulus` tool.
-Domains are whitelisted for registration by adding them to reserved lists with entries of type `NAMESERVER_RESTRICTED`.
+Domains are allow-listed for registration by adding them to reserved lists with entries of type `NAMESERVER_RESTRICTED`.
 Each domain will thus also need to have explicitly allowed nameservers configured in its reserved list entry, per the previous section.